 AN EMU is on the loose after going missing from an animal shelter in a small Wiltshire town.

-Malmesbury Animal Sanctuary said it is concerned for the safety of Irwin, who the shelter realised had gone missing at around 7.30am this morning.
+Malmesbury Animal Sanctuary said 'optimism is dwindling' for the safe return of Irwin, who the shelter realised had gone missing at around 7.30am on Monday, September 30.

-However, it said that as emus are strong and natural swimmers, it is more likely that Irwin has exited on the opposite side of the river and is now resting in somebody’s garden along the stretch between Dark Lane and Daniel’s Well in Malmesbury.
+However, it initially said that as emus are strong and natural swimmers, it is more likely that Irwin had exited on the opposite side of the river and was resting in somebody’s garden along the stretch between Dark Lane and Daniel’s Well in Malmesbury.

 A house-to-house garden search has been launched, and a drone has also been used to try to locate the bird.